Campus Improvement Plan

 Problem Statements Identifying Staff Recruitment and Retention Needs

-Problem Statement 1: The majority of the teachers at SWE have less experience with 1-5 years.
-(39%) Root Cause: There is a teacher shortage.
-Less college students are choosing teaching as their career.
+Problem Statement 2: The majority of the teachers at SWE have less experience with 1-5 years.
+(39%)

 Family and Community Engagement